mattThousand/sad_panda/README.md

 ## Usage

+require 'sad_panda'

-my_message = StatusMessage.new "I love sad_panda, and I will love it even more when it is finished."
+my_message = SadPanda::StatusMessage.new "I love sad_panda, and I will love it even more when it is finished."

 my_message.emotion
 => "joy"